zer0cache/matic-docs/docs/home/new-to-matic.md

 * [Ethereum + Polygon with PoS bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/getting-started)
 * [Ethereum + Polygon with Plasma bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/plasma/getting-started)

+## Query the blockchain

+Most blockchain interactions involve reading its state.

+Alchemy offers a reference guide on how to make basic requests to the blockchain.
+Check out their guide on [how  to query Polygon](https://docs.alchemy.com/reference/polygon-sdk-examples).

 ## Deploy Smart Contracts

 <!-- ### Are you an Experience Blockchain Developer? -->